chaitanyafam-prog/PYQ_Parser/README.md

 | `rubric_checker.py` | Structured validation of draft papers against teacher constraints. |
 | `supabase_schema.sql` | `chat_messages` table, index, RLS, and per-user policies. |

 Documents and Chroma data are stored locally in `data/users/<user-id>/` and `chroma_db/users/<user-id>/`.
-Chat history is stored remotely in Supabase.
+Supabase provides authentication; the supplied schema also creates a per-user message table for integrations that use the database helpers.

 ## Prerequisites